Sunday, October 25, 2015

 Such plaques surround the altar of the Picpus church, near the guillotine's last site.* Its cemetery is reserved to descendants of guillotined nobles.

-*At place de la Nation, then called the "place of the Overturned Throne" because the guillotine was transferred there in the last weeks of the Terror (June 13-July 28, 1794).
+*At place de la Nation, then called the "place of the Overturned Throne" because the guillotine was transferred there at the end of the Terror (June 13-July 28, 1794).

 * * *